bolajiwahab/pgpartium/README.md

 1. adjust config.yml as sample and update
 2. update bash scripts with the new options
 3. use named parameters instead of positional parameters in the bash scripts
-4. tests for the bash scripts?
+4. tests for the bash scripts? call the program with the fixtures config and compare the outputs
-5.
+5. update readme
+6. enable yamllint
+7.